A Beginner's Guide to Watermelon Vine Care

 Botanical name: Pellionia pulchra

-The lovely, trailing Pellionia pulchra features oval-shaped variegated leaves with dark colored stems that offer an unexpected burst of color.
+The lovely and not so widely known, trailing Pellionia pulchra features oval-shaped variegated leaves with dark colored stems that offer an unexpected burst of color.
 Place this plant in a hanging basket or up on a high shelf to really enjoy the cascading vines.
 This beauty is sometimes referred to as a Watermelon Begonia, and while it requires care similar to a Begonia, it is not actually a Begonia.

 The Pellionia pulchra can be a bit fussy about the care it needs, but once its needs are met, you’ll be rewarded with a happy, healthy and lush plant.